 The times can vary, that is only natural as they have a certain finite capacity and supply and demand and the quality of your impressions will always play a factor in how long the waiting time will be.

-Click on page 2 for build quality and sound impressions.
+Click on page 2 below for build quality and sound impressions.